The first point of contact in getting healthcare in the Netherlands is to register with a doctor (huisarts in Dutch) or general practitioner (GP).

 How to find a doctor

-To search for a local doctor, go to the ZorgkaartNederland website (in Dutch) and enter your postcode.
+To search for a local doctor, go to the Doctena website and enter your location.
 Or you can visit your Gemeentehuis (town / city hall) and ask for a gemeentegids (a booklet issued by your municipality containing information about as doctors, sports groups, day care, etc.), which will have a list of all the local GPs.
 There is also a listing in the Yellow Pages (Gouden Gids) under Artsen - Huisartsen.

 If you are looking for an expat-friendly GP (Huisarts) in Amsterdam visit General Practitioner HAPK and make an appointment.